 The first command says that for any observation which has a height value of 179, that value should be changed to the SYSMIS value.
 The second command says that any weight values of zero or less should be changed to SYSMIS.
 From now on, they will be ignored in analysis.
-For detailed information about the RECODE command see Section 12.7 [RECODE], page 118.
+For detailed information about the RECODE command see Section 12.7 [RECODE], page 123.

-If you now re-run the DESCRIPTIVES or EXAMINE commands in Example 5.2 and Example 5.3 you will see a data summary with more plausible parameters.
+If you now re-run the DESCRIPTIVES or EXAMINE commands from the previous section, you will see a data summary with more plausible parameters.
 You will also notice that the data summaries indicate the two missing values.